menteora/gridsome-blog/README.md

-# Gridsome Blog Starter
+# Dinamicamente.org & Gridsome Multilanguage Blog Starter

-> A simple, hackable & minimalistic starter for Gridsome that uses Markdown for content.
+A simple, hackable & minimalistic **multilanguage** starter for Gridsome that uses Markdown for content

 ## Features
+### Our Blog Features

+- Multilanguage Tags, Internal Pages and Articles

+### Standard from blog starter template

 - Beautiful and simple design.
 - Markdown for content.
 - Tags support.